fixie-ai/ai-jsx/packages/docs/docs/guides/docsqa.md

-# Grounding Answers with a Source of Truth - DocsQA
+# DocsQA: Grounding Answers with a Source of Truth

 Large Language Models (LLMs) are powerful tools for answering open domain questsions, but they're prone to making things up ("hallucination") when their responses are unrestricted.
 In addition, publicly available LLMs are trained on public data and consequently won't have knowledge of your internal documentation.